Probing symmetric teleparallel gravity in the early universe: Field equations and some consequences:

 On the other hand, using (\ref{fQ}) in (\ref{1}) we also have

 which combined to yield the usual continuity relation $\dot{\rho}=-3\dot{\xi}(p+\rho)$.
 Hence, one can instead use the set of three independent equations (the density equation, one of the pressure equations and the relation \eqref{4}) with five ($f(Q),\rho,p,\xi,\chi$) unknowns.
 Clearly we need two physically legitimate assumptions to obtain exact solutions.
 Other than the barotropic equation of state $p = \omega \rho$, the most legitimate assumption is $\sigma^2 \propto \theta^2$, which has been widely used earlier in different Bianchi models \cite{B1,B2,B3,B4,B5,B6,B7}.
+In Appendix \ref{appI}, we show that in radiation era, a quadratic model $f(Q)=f_0Q^2$ reproduces the condition $\sigma^2 \propto \theta^2$ in the current scenario.
 Additionally, it has been found that if a relation between the metric coefficients are assumed in orthogonal, locally rotationally-symmetric and spatially-homogeneous Bianchi II, VIII and IX metrics, the relation $\sigma^2 \propto \theta^2$ automatically follows \cite{B8}.
 Finally, de-Sitter solution in modified theory of gravity associated with higher order curvature invariant terms, also leads to the same relation $\sigma^2 \propto \theta^2$ \cite{B9, B10}.
 However under such assumption, here one obtains,

 \be \theta^2 \propto \sigma^2,~~ \mathrm{i.e.,}~~~\dot\xi = k\dot\chi.\ee As a result, \be \xi = k\chi + k_1, ~~\mathrm{and}~~ Q = -6(k^2-1)\dot\chi^2 = -6\dot\xi^2\left({{k^2-1}\over k^2}\right).\ee Now, in view of equation \eqref{rhop}, one finds,